 The interferon-gamma blood test (gamma test for short) is less specific than the skin test (96.5%), so although the false positive rate is higher (about 3.5%), we can still be confident that the majority of test-positive animals are truly infected with TB.
 Additionally, the test is only routinely used in TB breakdown situations where we know M. bovis infection is present in the tested herd, therefore minimising the risk of removing uninfected animals.

 Logically we know that the vast majority of skin and gamma test-positive animals are truly infected with M. bovis, but when it comes to post mortem inspection, we only find visible lesions (VL) consistent with TB infection in a proportion of these animals.
-In England in 2017, approximately 36% of animals removed as skin test reactors showed visible lesions at slaughter.
+In England in 2019, approximately 36% of animals removed as standard interpretation skin test reactors in the Edge and High Risk Areas showed visible lesions at slaughter.
 This percentage is lower for gamma test positive animals, which display VL at slaughter in between 5% (new breakdown herds) and 15% (persistently infected herds) of cases.

 This is seen by some as a failure of the diagnostic tests for bovine TB, when in fact it is to do with the usually slow progression of infection and the limitations of post mortem inspection in a commercial slaughterhouse setting for assessing the true infection status of an animal.
 In the case of the gamma test, it is also to do with the fact that the test can identify animals earlier in the course of infection, therefore visible lesions are less likely to have developed in the animal.